 Baisali Ghosh

-As a Marcom Manager at FlytBase, Baisali oversees the content strategy, creation, and management for the company’s flagship products, FlytNow and FlytZip!
-With over 7 years of experience in the drone industry and 3 years at FlytBase, she’s a self-proclaimed drone fanatic and is obsessed with all things geographical.
-When she’s not busy hosting FlytBase’s webinar series or coordinating NestGen, you can find her exploring the Patagonian Desert, the Mid-Atlantic Ridge, or the Yellowstone Caldera on Google Earth.
+As a Marcom Manager at FlytBase, Baisali oversees the content strategy, creation, and management!
+With over 7 years of experience in the drone industry and 3 years of it at FlytBase, she’s a self-proclaimed drone fanatic and is obsessed with all things geographical.
+In 2022, she has been recognized as the “Women to Watch in UAS” for AI/Autonomy category by Women and Drones.